gobo-eiffel/gobo/library/math/example/decimal/telco/Readme.txt

 To compile this example:

-1. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace, Xace or ECF file (e.g. <compiler>.ecf).
+1. Use your favorite Eiffel compiler to compile the Eiffel system using the provided ECF file.
 Alternatively you can use 'geant' to launch the compilation:

        geant compile_<compiler>